minvws/gfmodules-coordination/README.md

 ### Localisation Register

 The Localisation Register is responsible for the localisation of the Health Data.
-The Localisation Register has a register that contains which Health Provider has data for which pseudonym and data domain.
+The Localisation Register contains the register that associates Health Provider with pseudonym and data domain.

 Details about documentation and implementation can be found at the [Localisation Register repository](https://github.com/minvws/nl-irealisatie-zmodules-localisation-register)